firezone/firezone/docs/CONTRIBUTING.md

 ### Pre-commit

 We use [pre-commit](https://pre-commit.com) to catch any static analysis issues before code is committed.

-Install with Homebrew: `brew install pre-commit` or
-pip: `pip install pre-commit`.
+- Install system-wide with Homebrew: `brew install pre-commit` or pip: `pip install pre-commit`.
+- Install the repo-specific checks with `pre-commit install --config .github/pre-commit-config.yaml` (As in `.github/workflows/_static-analysis.yml`)

 ### Elixir Development